Foundations of Imaging Observing Program Coordinator:

 Certain targets imaged in the Program will require specialized equipment.
 The Sun will be imaged in white light or Hydrogen-Alpha.

-Solar System: [twenty-eight images total] (see Appendix 1: Brighter Solar System Objects for details, hints, and tips)
+Solar System: [twenty-seven images total] (see Appendix 1: Brighter Solar System Objects for details, hints, and tips)

 Note: Solar observing can be dangerous to the eyes and equipment.
 Use Safe solar viewing practices when imaging the Sun, and when imaging Mercury and Venus when they are close to the Sun.